NiklasKy/Requiem_Bot/README.md

 ```

 These variables are used to customize the clan names and their aliases in both the Discord bot commands and API responses.

+### AFK Management Features

+The bot provides comprehensive AFK (Away From Keyboard) management with the following features:
+- Set AFK status with specific start and end dates/times
+- Quick AFK setting until end of day
+- View active and scheduled AFK entries
+- View AFK history
+- Extend existing AFK entries
+- Remove future AFK entries
+- Soft deletion of AFK entries (entries are marked as deleted but preserved in the database)
+- Automatic status updates
+- AFK statistics

+### AFK Management Commands
+- `/afk <start_date> <start_time> <end_date> <end_time> <reason>`: Set AFK status with specific dates
+- `/afkquick <reason> [days]`: Quick AFK until end of day (or specified number of days)
+- `/afkreturn`: End AFK status
+- `/afklist`: Show all active AFK users
+- `/afkmy`: Show your personal AFK entries
+- `/afkhistory <user>`: Show AFK history for a user (includes AFK IDs for admin commands)
+- `/afkdelete <user> <all_entries|afk_id>`: Mark AFK entries as deleted (Admin only, requires either all_entries:true or a specific afk_id from /afkhistory)
+- `/afkstats`: Show AFK statistics
+- `/afkremove <afk_id>`: Remove a future AFK entry
+- `/afkextend <afk_id> <hours>`: Extend an existing AFK entry by specified hours (use /afkmy to get the ID)

+### Database Management

+#### AFK Entry States
+AFK entries can have the following states:
+- **Active**: Current and valid AFK entries
+- **Inactive**: Past or manually ended AFK entries
+- **Deleted**: Entries marked as deleted (but preserved in database)
+- **Scheduled**: Future AFK entries

+When an AFK entry is "deleted" using the `/afkdelete` command, it is not actually removed from the database.
+Instead:
+- The entry is marked as deleted (`is_deleted = true`)
+- The entry is set to inactive (`is_active = false`)
+- The `ended_at` timestamp is set to the deletion time
+- The entry remains in the database for historical tracking

+This soft deletion approach provides several benefits:
+- Maintains a complete history of AFK entries
+- Allows for potential recovery of accidentally deleted entries
+- Enables better tracking and statistics
+- Preserves data integrity and relationships